NSLS-II/PyXRF/docs/source/installation.rst

 Installation
 ============

-PyXRF is supported for Python 3.6 and 3.7 in Linux/Mac/Windows systems.
+PyXRF is supported for Python 3.7-3.10 in Linux/Mac/Windows systems.
-The easiest way to install PyXRF is to load it into a Conda environment from :code:`nsls2forge` Anaconda channel.
+The easiest way to install PyXRF is to load it into a Conda environment from ``conda-forge`` Anaconda channel.
 Installation instructions are identical for all supported OS.

 1. Install `Conda <https://www.anaconda.com/distribution>`_.
 Select Python 3.7 version.